 Can I Learn to How Draw Without Talent?

-Younger people have plenty of time to develop their craft and see progress.
+Younger people have plenty of time to develop their craft and see true progress.
 Older people have less time and that’s the cruel truth.
 Time runs out.

 I believe that some kids have a natural ability that can be nurtured into something special.
 Discovering that hidden talent later on in life is rare, but it’s not impossible.